Policy 7105 - Communications with Funding Agencies

 An Intracampus Requisition Form should be used for purchasing supplies and services internally such as bookstore, plant stores, and photographic services.
 Telephone calls charged to an operating account may be transferred to an agency account by contacting the Office of Sponsored Projects.

 Travel must be performed within the grant period.
 Travel cannot be encumbered beyond the closing date of a project or reimbursed when performed before the opening date.
 Individual trips must receive approval on a Travel Authorization Form before the travel is actually accomplished.
 All other types of expenditures must be encumbered during the grant period.

 Facilities and Administrative (F&A) Costs: F&A costs are actual cash expenses of the University related to research and other activities.
 These costs are part of the total cost of providing services and must be paid.
 Funded research projects need to pay their share of these costs, thus the need for indirect cost rates.
 The U.S. Department of the Navy, Office of Naval Research has been designated as the cognizant Federal agency with which the University establishes an indirect cost rate.
 The Federal F&A cost rate is computed as percentage of direct labor costs (i.e., direct salaries, wages, and student labor).
-The current F&A cost rate may be obtained from OUR.
+The current F&A cost rate may be obtained from the Office of Sponsored Projects.

 It is University policy that the appropriate F&A rate shall be used with all funded projects except when a waiver is requested and justified in writing by the faculty member and approved by the Chief Research and Innovation Officer.
 The basis for requesting a waiver in part or in whole of F&A costs is that the proposed project will directly contribute to an academic program or is prohibited by the funding agency.
 A form for requesting waiver of F&A costs is available from the Office of Sponsored Projects and must accompany the proposal routing form.
 If F&A costs are waived, the amount waived should be represented as a University contribution to the project in the budget.